El Poblado: Buses

 The buses from Medellín to the towns of Envigado and Sabaneta also run through El Poblado.

 Metroplús

 The Metroplus is a new transportation project in Medellín that will integrate the current subway stations to different sectors of the city.
-In the case of El Poblado, the Metroplus will provide service from the Industrialists Station near El Poblado Avenue to Zúñiga Creek.
+In the case of El Poblado, the Metroplus will provide service from the Industriales Station near El Poblado Avenue to Zúñiga Creek.
 It will have 12 stations.

 Squares and malls

 El Poblado contains some of the more well known squares and malls of Medellín.